Opnwall/Tailscale-for-IPFire/README.md

 ## Disclaimer

-This is an unofficial community project and is not affiliated with, endorsed by, or supported by the IPFire team.
-Please review the source code carefully before deployment and use it at your own risk.
+This is an unofficial community project not supported by the IPFire team; use it at your own risk.